 Aspect Ratio in CSS

-CSS property enables you to specify the preferred width-to-height ratio for an element’s box.
+The aspect-ratio CSS property enables you to specify the preferred width-to-height ratio for an element’s box.
 When you resize the element, the browser will automatically adjust the element to maintain the specified aspect ratio.

-Here is aspect-ratio
+Here is aspect-ratio in action:

 See the Pen Aspect Ratio in CSS: Snippet 1 by Kyle Ross (@kylejamesross) on CodePen.